Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control

-where $\lambda$ reflects the individual's sensitivity to gain and loss, and $\sigma \in (0,1]$ reflects the curvature and shape of the value function.
-Another commonly used value function is the exponential function form \cite{wakker2010prospect}.
-Our theoretical analysis of the steady states in Section \ref{sec:analysis} and the proposed behavior guidance algorithm in Section \ref{sec:control} can be applied to a variety of different value functions, and therefore, in our theoretical analysis, we do not specify the particular form of $u^{E}(x)$.

-In our model, every susceptible individual adopting $a_i$ would get a fixed actual payoff of $c_i$, which is the payoff from the behavior itself, and the probability of getting this outcome is $1$.
+In our behavior modeling and epidemic control problem, every susceptible individual adopting protective behavior $a_i$ would get a fixed actual payoff of $c_i$, which is the payoff from the behavior itself, and the probability of getting this outcome is $1$.
 One example is the gain from enjoying the fine cuisine of dining outside during an epidemic.
 If the individual is infected at the next moment, it would get an additional loss of $c_n$ with $c_n<0$.
-For an individual adopting $a_i$, the probability to be infected at time $t$ is approximately $\bar{k}\beta_i i(t)$ \cite{0DIRECTED}\footnote{We consider those epidemics with $\beta_i^t \ll 1$, such as SARS, MERS and common influenza \cite{wu2020nowcasting,zhu2012advanced,foster2021estimating}, and we assume that $\bar{k}\beta_i < 1$.}.
-Therefore, the individual who takes $a_i$ will get two potential actual payoffs.
+For an individual adopting $a_i$, the probability to be infected at time $t$ is approximately $\bar{k}\beta_i i(t)$ \cite{0DIRECTED}\footnote{We consider those epidemics with $\beta_i \ll 1$, such as SARS, MERS and common influenza \cite{wu2020nowcasting,zhu2012advanced,foster2021estimating}, and we assume that $\bar{k}\beta_i < 1$.}.
+Therefore, in our model, the individual who takes $a_i$ will get two potential actual payoffs.
 A payoff of $c_i$ with probability $1$, and a payoff of $c_n$ with probability $\bar{k}\beta_i i(t)$.
-So the expected utility in (\ref{eqn:EUTdef}) is
+So the expected utility in (\ref{eqn:EUTdef}) becomes

 \emph{Irrational individuals' payoff function:} Different from the Expected Utility Theory (EUT), the Prospect Theory (PT) takes into account the irrational tendencies exhibited by individuals when faced with uncertainty.
 In PT, individuals have a tendency to overestimate the probability of small risks and underestimate the probability of large risks \cite{kahneman2013prospect}.
-Therefore, not only do the actual and the perceived payoffs differ, but the actual and the perceived probabilities are also different when facing uncertainties.
+Therefore, not only do the actual and the perceived payoffs differ, but the actual and the perceived probabilities are also different when irrational users face uncertainties.